 Cognitive analytic therapy

 Cognitive analytic therapy (CAT) is a type of therapy that marries together ideas from analytic psychology with those from cognitive therapy.
-Looking at past events and experiences, the therapy aims to understand why a person feels, thinks and behaves the way they do, before helping them problem solve and develop new ways of coping.
+Looking at past events and experiences, the therapy aims to understand why a person feels, thinks and behaves the way they do, before helping them problem-solve and develop new ways of coping.

 Each programme of therapy is tailored to the individual's needs, taking into account their current situation and the problems they're dealing with.
 Considered a time-limited therapy, cognitive analytic therapy can last between four and 24 weeks, depending on the nature of the problem being explored.
 Generally, an average of 16 weeks is considered the norm.

 The foundations of cognitive analytic therapy rely on an empathetic relationship between the client and the therapist.
-The purpose of which is to help those seeking help make sense of their situation and uncover ways of making changes for the better.
+The purpose of this is to help those seeking help make sense of their situation and uncover ways of making changes for the better.
 Forming a trusting relationship is key, as this will help you be more open about the way you feel during your sessions.

 What is the difference between CAT and CBT?